HanGuo97/flute/README.md

 | Gemma-2 (27B) | ✅ | 2 or 4 GPUs  | TBD |

-### Quantizing Your Own Models
+## Quantizing Your Own Models

 We provide two APIs to quantize a custom models.
-The easist way is to use the command line interface,
+The easist way is to use the command line interface.

+### Simple Normal Float Quantization

 ```bash
 python -m flute.integrations.base \
     --pretrained_model_name_or_path meta-llama/Meta-Llama-3-70B-Instruct \